theknightinbinds/MyWebsite/README.md

 This is a website to host the links to all my projects, keep updated with me and is to serve as a professional webpage for my future career.

-Feel free to copy amd take.
+Feel free to copy and take.